 Step 5: Transfer ham

-Carefully transfer the ham to a platter and cover with foil to prevent drying out, if using a blowtorch for the sugar glaze.
-If you intend to broil it, place it on a baking sheet instead.
+Carefully transfer the ham to a platter and cover it with foil to keep it from drying out.
+If you plan to broil it, place it on a baking sheet instead.

-If you prefer a simpler approach, aren't fond of too much sweetness, or don't particularly care for a brown sugar crust, feel free to skip the next step.
-Your ham will be ready to serve at this point.
-Simply spoon the thickened sauce over the ham for a delicious finish.
+If you prefer a simpler approach, don’t love too much sweetness, or aren’t a fan of a brown sugar crust, feel free to skip the next step.
+Your ham is ready to serve at this point—just spoon the thickened sauce over the top and enjoy.

 Step 7: Add brown sugar and caramelize

-Apply brown sugar all over the surface of the ham to create a crust.
-If using a blowtorch, carefully pass the flame over the sugar-coated ham until the sugar melts and caramelizes, creating a glaze.
+If using a blowtorch, carefully pass the flame over the sugar until it melts and caramelizes into a glaze.

-Spoon another layer of the sauce over the ham and serve with more sauce on the side.
+Spoon some of the glaze over the ham, and serve the rest on the side.

 Enjoy your Pineapple-Glazed Ham with warm Pandesal for a classing pairing!

-- Broil on high for about 5 minutes, or until the sugar melts and forms a crust.
+- Broil for 4–6 minutes, or until the sugar bubbles and caramelizes.
 Watch closely to avoid burning.

 What to serve for Noche Buena